-You can find out if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

 - Turn off power to the thermostat at the breaker.

-- Remove the thermostat and look at the wiring.
+- Pull off the thermostat and look at the wiring.

-- If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.
+- If there are five or six multicolored wires, you have what’s needed for a smart thermostat.
+You might be thinking what color is the C wire on a thermostat—and the answer to that is typically blue.

 Do Nest or ecobee Need a C Wire?

-ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
-So, you’re good if you don’t have a thermostat C wire.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
+So, you’re covered if you don’t have a thermostat C wire.

-Depend on AC Sales for Your Smart Thermostat Installation Needs
+Rely on AC Sales for Your Smart Thermostat Installation Needs